fabcolonna/cas-arm-board-lib/README.md

-# CAs ARM board C interface for Peripherals
+# C interface for Peripherals for NXP LPC17xx board used in the CAs course @ PoliTO
+### MSc in Computer Engineering - Politecnico di Torino - 2024/25

 ## What's this?
 This repo aims to be a home-made C library that implements - in a more comprehensive way -  higher level interface for each peripheral introduced in the Computer Architectures course @ PoliTO, to be used in projects for the ARM-based LPC17xx board.